Ace-FT/ace-ft/readme.md

 The processing capacity required to execute the application is provided by workers in the iExec network.
 The execution relies on Intel SGX compatible workers only.

 **_Users roles_**
 - App provider : This is us!
-We will deploy the "Download" application.
+We will deploy the "Download" application on the iExec marketplace.
-- Dataset Provider: This is **the sender**/the content creator who want to send its assets to someone (the beneficiary) with or without monetization.
+- Dataset Provider: This is **the sender**/the content creator who want to share its assets with someone (the beneficiary) with or without monetization.
-- Beneficiary: This is **the recipient** of the files
+- Beneficiary: This is **the recipient** of the files.
 - Requester: This is the person who is authorized to run the application (download) with the dataset as an input. **In our case, the beneficiary of a file transfer and the requester are just the same user**.
-- Processing power provider: This is a marketplace participant that is providing its machine.
+- Processing power provider: This is a marketplace participant who is providing its machine for the execution of the application.

 ### File Transfer process

 **Step 1 - Preparation**
-The preparation stage consists in encrypting the File, uploading to ipfs and deploying the dataset (registration on the iExec marketplace)
+The preparation stage consists in encrypting the File, uploading to [IPFS](https://ipfs.io) and deploying the dataset (registration on the iExec marketplace)
 ![IMAGE_DESCRIPTION](https://bafybeigb3aodzwkqsf3kdffjodbluzxpvvpe5ixzz542jcec4swzl3wbqi.ipfs.infura-ipfs.io)